Bamidele0102/Travel-Recommendation/README.md

 To set up the project locally, follow these steps:

-1. Clone the repository: `git clone `
+1. Clone the repository: `git clone https://github.com/Bamidele0102/Travel-Recommendation.git`
-2. Navigate into the project directory: `cd travel-recommendation-webpage`
+2. Navigate into the project directory: `cd Travel-Recommendation`
 3. Open the `index.html` file in your browser to view the webpage

 The project is deployed using GitHub Pages.
-You can view the live site at ``
+You can view the live site at `https://bamidele0102.github.io/Travel-Recommendation/`

 ## Contributing